HASwitchPlate/openHASP-docs/docs/design/pages.md

 If any of the required `id` or `obj` properties are missing -*and the line is still valid json*- then it is interpreted as a comment.

-You can also use the `page` parameter in a comment to set the default page for new objects that don't have a `page` parameter.
+When you upload the file to your plate's flash memory, you can also use the `page` parameter in a comment to set the default page for new objects that don't have a `page` parameter.

 Example 1: Add a comment on a single line that is ignored.